 - after long periods of bed rest

-Around half of all people with a pulmonary embolism get it while they’re in hospital.
+Around half of all people with a pulmonary embolism get it during a long stay in hospital.

-- pregnancy – your risk is increased for up to 6 weeks after giving birth
+- are pregnant – your risk is increased for up to six weeks after giving birth

 - take some forms of hormone-based contraception or hormone replacement therapy (HRT)